VishalCS32/aws-ses_mail_server/complete_email_server_guide.md

 $CONF['welcome_text'] = <<<EOM
 Hello!

-Welcome to your new email account at Xorian Industries.
+Welcome to your new email account at Your Company.

 Best regards,
 IT Team